poroburu/kpacket2/README.md

-# kpacket2 - Advanced FFXI Packet Relay System
+# kpacket - Advanced FFXI Packet Relay System

 A high-performance ZeroMQ-based packet relay system for Final Fantasy XI that captures, analyzes, and streams game packets in real-time.